 On the far wall, a huge stone visage looked like some kind of secret entrance.
-Careful inspection revealed a keyhole in in one eye.
+Careful inspection revealed a keyhole in one eye.
 The platinum key they had found earlier fitted perfectly and opened a door inside the mouth.

 Vandalism & Tomb-robbing

 Rufb opened a set of double doors, breaking a seal made of gold in the process, this triggered a trap: 5 heavy crossbows shot at him but only one bolt actually hit the Half-Orc.
-Next room was the most impressive area discovered to date, lavishly decorated, with all sort of unusual features and the most outstanding being probably the copper coffin put on a dragon-shaped raft.
+Next room was the most impressive area discovered to date, lavishly decorated, with all sort of unusual features, the most outstanding being probably the copper coffin put on a dragon-shaped raft.

-Pyramid replicas, lots of urns, the coffin, terracotta warriors; the room was chock-full with things to meddle with.
+Pyramid replicas, lots of urns, the copper coffin, terracotta warriors; the room was chock-full with things to meddle with.
 Of course, by now the PCs were a little wary of traps and other hazards.
 Flyzus, in particular, as since he was wounded by the Crocodile Mummy he couldn’t be healed by any means, not even with magic (7).

-But afterward Rufb felt more secure and inspected the pyramids.
+But afterward Rufb finally felt more secure and inspected the pyramids.
 Those were in fact chests, the top could be removed.
 Some were trapped but, proceeding carefully (9), he managed to loot a substantial treasure all in all.